cbfredster/basic-bookstore-backend/README.md

 ## 📁 Book Data

 Includes 20 classic and modern titles from various genres such as **Dystopian**, **Fantasy**, **Romance**, **Historical Fiction**, and more.

----

-## 🚀 Usage

-Include the script in a browser-based JavaScript environment and call the relevant functions in the console to interact with the bookstore system.